 Descriptive analysis and multiple regressions were employed to test the hypotheses and answer the research question.
 Research indicated that psychological capital, and the mediating variables education, civic networks and gender indicate a relationship but hold no significant influence in social venture program initiation.

 van Putten, Paul L. II, "The Relationship Between Psychological Capital and Social Venture Program Initiation" (2009).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 53.